mswiseman/hemp_survey/README.md

 date: '2022-08-04'
 ---

-# Code for figures and maps from our 2021 Hemp Powdery Milew survey
+# Code for figures and maps from our 2021 Hemp Powdery Milew Survey

 Learning R can be hard.
 I'm uploading this code in hopes of helping you learn; I'm no expert and I'm not a very efficient coder, but I hope you will find it helpful regardless.